euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Functions and Cloud Source.md

 		- Timeout default is 60 seconds
 - When using node.js code the function must be exported in a module
 - Only package.json file is needed to install dependencies
+- Lightweight microservices
+- Can be setup as webhooks

 ## Creating functions
 - Write function